Frankie and the Witch Fingers: 2013–2018: Bloomington years and formation

-The band's second release was a song included on a 4 way split 7-inch with Triptides, The See See, and The Young Sinclairs featuring the unreleased track "Revival" in 2014 on Stroll On Records.
+The band's second release was a song included on a 4-way split 7-inch with Triptides, The See See, and The Young Sinclairs featuring the unreleased track "Revival" in 2014 on Stroll On Records.
 Permanent Records (Chicago and Los Angeles) heard the track "Revival" from the split and contacted the band about a partnership to release their newest recordings.
 Permanent released the band's subsequent eponymously titled album, Frankie and the Witch Fingers (2015), their first release on vinyl.

 Brigman, Menashe, and Bulli moved to Los Angeles in 2014.
-Sizemore flew out to Los Angeles for the band's first tour in March 2015, and moved there later that year.
+Sizemore flew to Los Angeles for the band's first tour in March 2015, and moved there later that year.
 After arriving in Los Angeles they met Stu Pope at a show at Permanent Records shop in Highland Park.
 On April 1, 2016, they released the first single from their next album that included tracks "Merry-Go-Round" and "Mystical Rapture" on the Merry-Go-Round 7″ through Hypnotic Bridge Records (Sierra Madre, Calif.) as the first release for Stu Pope's new label.
 Permanent Records then released the full-length Heavy Roller LP (July 29, 2016).
 Heavy Roller saw the band venture into new territory with songs that ranged from psych pop to stretched out acid rock jams.

 After the release of Heavy Roller, the band set about recording a new album in Los Angeles, in the recording studio that they shared with Levitation Room, on a 388 tape machine borrowed from a friend.
-Released on September 15 by Permanent Records, Brain Telephone continued expanding upon the band's psychedelic sound by blending rhythm and blues style rock n' roll and emphasizing some of their southern rock influences into the mix.
+Released on September 15, 2017 by Permanent Records, Brain Telephone continued expanding upon the band's psychedelic sound by blending rhythm and blues-style rock n' roll and emphasizing some of their southern rock influences in the mix.
+It was described as a clear evolution into their "harder-edged garage rock face-melting style" of their later work.